SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 In the Services app, all SRM service information will now be retrieved page by page.

-#### DataMiner Cube - Resources app: A popup message will now be displayed when trying to configure resources on a system with an SRM license but no Indexing Engine \[ID_27737\]
+#### DataMiner Cube - Resources app: A pop-up message will now be displayed when trying to configure resources on a system with an SRM license but no Indexing Engine \[ID_27737\]

 When, on a system with an SRM license but no Indexing Engine, you try to configure resources, from now on, DataMiner Cube will show a message, saying that this is not possible.